ModifAmorphic/outward/Transmorphic/README.md

 - Tranmogs for Backpacks, Lanterns and Lexicons
   - As with Armor and Weapons, an item must be equipped before adding or removing a transmog.
   - **Backpacks must be empty!**
+- Splitscreen support.
+All Menus should now work for the 2nd player as well.
 - Added 5th and 6th ingredients to Alchemy and Cooking reasons to try and balance them out.
   - The 5th ingredient requires a crafting kit.
 Alchemy Kit or Cooking Pot.
 Light versions also apply.
 Kits are **not** consumed when crafting.
   - The 6th ingredient is wood as a fuel source.
   - The extra ingredients can be disabled in the menu.
+- Fixed issue where Alchemy menu could be shown even if it was disabled.
+- Fixed issue with "Craft" footer not displaying if save is loaded with menu disabled and then its enabled.
+- Controller Navigation fixes
   - Fixed issue new crafting menu(s) navigation order when using a controller.
     - There's a minor bug with the Tranmogrify menu when using a controller.
 On first navigating to the menu, you can't navigate to any of the recipes in the list.
 As a workaround, switch to another menu and back.
 This only happens the first time the menu is opened.
+  - Fixed issue with disabled menus still being selected when navigating with LB/RB.